10 Budgeting Apps for Couples That Make It Easy to Share Finances

 Think about how you’ll be using your budgeting app.
 Do you want something that syncs to your bank account to capture spending in real time?
 Or do you and your partner have a regular household budget meeting where you’ll manually record transactions in the app over a couple drinks?

-Are you okay with ads or do you prefer a platform that limits those distractions?
+Are you OK with ads or do you prefer a platform that limits those distractions?

 Cost is another factor.
 Free is a great price, but some people feel more motivated to actually use what they’ve downloaded when they’re forking over money for it.